cloudflare/next-on-pages/docs/routing.md

 Source routes are able to specify headers and status codes to apply to the response.
 These are updated internally so that they can be applied to the final response object.

 There are two different types of headers that the build output config can provide.
 There are important ones, and normal ones.
 Whether headers should be treated as important is denoted by the presence of an `important` property on a source route.
-We believe that this indicated that the headers should take precendence over all others on the final response object.
+We believe that this indicated that the headers should take precedence over all others on the final response object.

 #### Destination

 If a source route wants to rewrite the current path to point to a different file, it specifies a destination property.
-These are taken and the current path is updated, along with applying any search parameters we have collected.
+We take such destination from (matching) source routes and replace the current path with them, along with applying any search parameters we might have collected.

 This is where a route's dynamic parameters are applied as search parameters.